All destinations

 How much does it cost to travel in Sri Lanka?

-The average budget for a backpacker in Sri Lanka is €12-20 per day.
-This includes food, local transport, and activities.
+The average backpacker budget in Sri Lanka is €12-20 per day, covering food, local transport, and activities.
 With hostel volunteering, accommodation and meals are free, so your daily costs drop significantly.

 The best time to volunteer in Sri Lanka is December to March (south), May to September (east).
-This is when the weather is most favorable and hostel demand for volunteers is highest.
+This window aligns with peak hostel demand for volunteers, when most positions open up.

 What kind of volunteer work can I do in Sri Lanka?

 Common volunteer roles in Sri Lanka include: Reception, Surf instruction, Teaching, Eco projects, Kitchen.
-Most hostels ask for 4-5 hours of work per day in exchange for free accommodation and meals.
+Most hostels ask for 4 to 5 hours of work per day in exchange for a free bed and meals.

 Is Sri Lanka safe for backpackers?